Billings vs Revenue: What's the Real Difference?

 Perhaps your onboarding process is taking longer than expected, or maybe product implementation is hitting unforeseen snags.
 These delays mean you can't recognize the revenue even though you've billed for it.
 Tracking these metrics separately helps you pinpoint exactly where in the pipeline things are getting stuck.
 By identifying these red flags early, you can smooth out your delivery process, which not only improves your financial reporting but also leads to happier customers.

-What This Means for Your Cash Flow and Financial Health
+Is Your Cash Flow and Financial Health at Risk?

 High billings can create a false sense of security.
 Seeing a lot of cash come in feels great, but if it’s all tied to future obligations, it’s not truly yours to spend freely.
 When you bill a customer upfront for a year of service, that money is recorded as deferred revenue—a liability on your balance sheet.
 You’ve been paid, but you still owe the service, and you’ll incur costs to deliver it over the next 12 months.